nodejs/community-committee/CONTRIBUTING.md

 To become a member of the Community Committee, start participating!
 Attend the bi-weekly meetings, file issues and pull requests, and provide insight via GitHub.
 Request to become an Observer by filing an issue.
-Once added as an Observer to meetings, we will track attendance and participation for 3 months, as according to our governance guidelines for participation.
+Once added as an Observer to meetings, we will track attendance and participation for 3 months, as according to our [governance guidelines](https://github.com/nodejs/community-committee/blob/master/GOVERNANCE.md#section-4-establishment-of-the-community-committee).
 If you meet the mininum attendance and are participating, the CommComm will vote to add you as a member.

 All participatns added as members should be on-boarded in a timely manner,